 The key is setting realistic goals that account for your lifestyle.
 You’ve got to find a balance between saving, spending and paying off debt, and you’ll need to keep reassessing this balance.
 For instance, once you pay off your student loan, it’s time to save more.
 When kids stop needing daycare, same thing.

 There are likely going to be times when you “forget” to transfer money to your savings, whether it’s on-purpose or not.
-Do yourself a favour by setting up automatic transfers to your savings account on a monthly or even biweekly basis, forcing yourself to save.
+Do yourself a favour by setting up automatic transfers to your savings account on a monthly or even biweekly basis, forcing you to save.

 If you’re still using just a regular savings account, chances are that you’re not getting a lot of interest on your money.
-Or if you’re stashing your money under your mattress or in piggy banks, obviously you’re earning no interest at all.
-Look around and get to know more about some of the financial products available to help you save.
+Or if you’re stashing your money under your mattress or in piggy banks, you’re obviously earning no interest at all.
+Look around and get to know more about some of the financial products available to help you invest and save.
 Don’t be afraid to even choose a mix of products from different financial institutions.
 Do your research and choose based on what’s going to get you a better return on your investment.
 Some great places to start include:

-Saving more money in 2017 isn’t really about making new year’s resolutions.
+Saving more money in 2018 isn’t really about making new year’s resolutions.
 It’s more about changing your attitude towards money completely.